 An SAP role clean-up is usually possible where the underlying SAP role design is still in relatively good shape i.e. the SAP single roles are well built.

-An SAP role clean-up is usually preferred by organizations as it is a quicker and less expensive project.
-An additional benefit is that it is less disruptive on the business, with fewer end-users testing and fewer authorization issues than a redesign project.
+An SAP role clean-up is usually preferred by organisations as it is a quicker and less expensive project.
+An additional benefit is that it is less disruptive on the business, with fewer end-users testing and fewer authorisation issues than a redesign project.